FernandoAiresCastello/TileGameLib/README.md

 - **TileGameMaker** is a Windows desktop application project built using TileGameLib that generates a .NET executable file.
 It contains several tools mainly focused on graphics editing and map design.
 It does not implement any game logic, but it will provide a simple scripting language for its programming.

 - **TileGameRunner** is another Windows desktop application which contains the implementation of an engine that can run game projects created with the TileGameMaker tool.
+It serves as a standalone application for distributing TileGameMaker games.

 This project is a spiritual successor of [TBRLGPT](https://github.com/FernandoAiresCastello/TBRLGPT).